 A vesicoenteric fistula, also known as enterovesical or intestinovesical fistula, involves an abnormal connection between the bowel and the bladder.
 Under normal circumstances, the urinary system remains entirely separate from the digestive tract.
 However, this type of connection can develop as a result of various underlying causes, such as:

-Pneumaturia, or the presence of bubbles in the urine, is one of the most frequent symptoms of vesicoenteric fistula, occurring in 50% to 70% of cases.
+Pneumaturia is a common presenting symptom of vesicoenteric fistula and is reported in a significant proportion of patients, though exact prevalence varies across studies and underlying causes.
 In this the urine may look foamy, and you might experience bubbles that disrupt your stream of urine.

 Other vesicoenteric fistula symptoms include: